maria-guadalupe-cervera/coolMovies/coolmovies-frontend/README.md

 1. Our designers don't like the default MUI blue.
 Change this.
 2. Make the proxied GraphQL URL an environment variable.
 3. Add a few unit tests to your code.
-(These must pass)
+(These must pass).
+4. Acessibility is important, [ARC Toolkit](https://chromewebstore.google.com/detail/arc-toolkit/chdkkkccnlfncngelccgbgfmjebmkmce?hl=en) extension is a good companion on this.
+Configure it to WCAG 2.1 and focus on **errors**.